-The Authority is authorised to make sums available to schools from central funds, including those identified as part of the Additional Grants for Schools regulations for the distribution and use of approved grants, in the form of allocations which are additional to and separate from the schools' budget shares.
+The Authority is authorised to make sums available to schools from central funds, in the form of allocations which are additional to and separate from the schools' budget shares.
 All such allocations may be subject to conditions setting out the purpose or purposes for which the funds may be used; and while these conditions need not preclude virement (except, where the funding is supported by a specific grant which does not permit virement), this should not be carried to the point of assimilating the allocations into the school's budget share.

 Such earmarked funding from centrally retained funds is only to be spent on the purposes for which it is given, or on other budget heads for which earmarked funding is given, and is not transferred into the budget share.
-Schools are not permitted to authorise expenditure in excess of the amount allocated without the prior agreement and approval of the Director of Children's, Education & Early Help Services.
-Furthermore, unless previously agreed with the Director of Children's, Education & Early Help Services, any earmarked funds not spent in the current financial year are to be returned to the Authority.
+Schools are not permitted to authorise expenditure in excess of the amount allocated without the prior agreement and approval of the Director of Education.
+Furthermore, unless previously agreed with the Director of Education, any earmarked funds not spent in the current financial year are to be returned to the Authority.
 The Authority will not make any deduction, in respect of interest costs to the Authority, from payments to schools of devolved specific special grant.
 Schools shall comply with the audit requirements as outlined within financial regulations.
 Details of earmarked funds as well as the purposes of such funds will be included with the budget statements for each school year.